-Artificial grass is the perfect solution here.
+Artificial grass is the perfect solution for a dog toilet.
 Simply place a strip of artificial grass over an area where you would like the dog to pee, over a patch that is already muddy and then train them using the steps below.

 Make your own pet potty